RodrigoGonzalez/flake8-custom-import-rules/README.rst

                             the functionality is implemented within the
                             project itself.

-base-package-only           This flag enforces that only the base package
+base-package-only           This flag enforces that   package
                             of the project can be imported.
 This can be used in a project with a specific structure where all functionality is accessed through